In this article you’ll learn how to create a Journey and what options are available within the Journey builder:

 To activate your Journey, click on the Activate button in the top right.
 If you have already have an active version running, that version will automatically be set to Closing.

-Note that your activated version will run for the first time the following day.
+When activating a journey version, the version will run for the first time the following day.